 Autism is a disorder that is becoming better known and understood.
-Despite this, there are still a lot of misconceptions about it.
-What if we demystified them?
+Despite this, there are still many misconceptions about it.
+What if we debunked them?

 The word “autism” is often used in layman’s language, sometimes rightly or wrongly.
 So, what is this disorder that affects thousands of Canadian families daily?
 Today, the official term that is used is “autism spectrum disorder” (or autistic) or “ASD”.

 The term ASD refers to a neurological condition affecting brain function at several levels.
 This brain impairment impedes the individual’s normal development and mainly affects the three following spheres:

 There are large variations between individuals living with ASD in terms of the age at which the symptoms began, level of functioning, and the nature and severity of its effects.
 In fact, every autistic person faces unique challenges.

 Although manifestations of the disorder largely vary from one individual to another, individuals living with ASD usually have difficulty engaging with others.
 They may have no interest for others or have interest, but not know how to act around them or be socially awkward.

 Autistic persons also often have difficulty communicating with others.
 This may manifest itself by a total lack of verbal language (mutism), or by the inability or difficulty to carry on a conversation.
 Furthermore, the person may also find it difficult to interpret non-verbal cues of the people around them, such as unspoken comments, facial expressions or gestures.

 Moreover, individuals living with ASD often have a limited interest in certain things, activities or disciplines.
 They may have repetitive or compulsive behaviours.
 Routine and rituals are often very important for people with ASD, as this helps to calm them or better manage the anxiety they often feel.